jewelsofthought/neshama/site/posts/tol/social/governance.md

 ### Governance

-> Ultimately, leadership is expected to cost-effectively govern the organization’s risk landscape.
+> Ultimately, leadership is expected to cost-effectively govern the organization's risk landscape.

-Accomplishing this requires setting and communicating expectations, overseeing and facilitating the achievement and maintenance of those expectations, and managing conditions that don’t align with their expectations.
+Accomplishing this requires setting and communicating expectations, overseeing and facilitating the achievement and maintenance of those expectations, and managing conditions that don't align with their expectations.

 GRC solutions are supposed to assist with this by providing a way to report where these expectations are and are not being met, within a meaningful business context.